SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 - **Race History Persistence** *(Requirements Document, p.2)*
   The system must keep a permanent record of races, results, and reviews.
   Racer history must remain consistent across sessions (no data loss).

+- **System Security and Reliability**
+  Although system security is not explicitly a listed as a requirement, our system stores user information and processes license purchases, thus necessitating the protection of system and user records.
+  Likewise admin's will have the ability to edit user accounts and system settings.
+It's imperative that we keep these privledges gaurded from user's not explicitly designated as admins.
+  For these reasons, users must be required provide a validated username and password before interacting with the system.
 ---

 #### Technical / Stack-Side Constraints